-A common cartoon trope, where everything (or just large structures) looks normal, but have properties like rubber.
-This can allow for some fun and strange things to happen, such as bouncing off of rubbery buildings and such.
+A common cartoon trope where things looks normal, but have properties like rubber.
+This can allow for some fun and strange things to happen, such as bouncing off of rubbery buildings.

 Examples in media: